 The reason for this decline is likely to be multi-factorial and nuanced19-21.
 Whilst vaccine hesitancy remains a global public health concern, evidence suggests that confidence remains high in vaccination programmes in the UK19,22.
 The re-organisation of health services, inconsistent recall practices and the impact of the COVID-19 pandemic on the delivery of routine healthcare have all been described as contributing factors19-21.
 However, socioeconomic inequalities in childhood vaccine uptake are increasing and communities with high rates of socioeconomic deprivation, migrant populations and other minority groups continue to face barriers to accessing services and information20-21.

 There is currently no licensed treatment for measles and management is primarily supportive.
 Post-exposure prophylaxis with intravenous immunoglobulin (IVIG) can reduce the incidence and/or severity of measles in susceptible immunosuppressed patients if administered within 72 hours of exposure, with some evidence of benefit if given within 6 days23-24.
-The World Health Organisation also recommend vitamin A supplements for all children and adults with measles due to evidence linking vitamin A deficiency with increased morbidity and mortality6.
+The World Health Organisation also recommend vitamin A supplements for all children and adults with measles due to evidence linking vitamin A deficiency with increased morbidity and mortality, and in the context of vitamin A deficiency being a significant public health problem in low income countries6.
 The current NHS England guidance recommends vitamin A in children meeting certain eligibility criteria only, including hospitalisation for 2 or more days, aged under 2 years, malnourished and diarrhoeal symptoms25.

 The UKHSA released guidelines in February 2024 advising children on active treatment for cancer to undergo measles serology testing at the time of measles outbreaks26.
 Cross-sectional testing was intended to enable early identification of patients without humoral immunity to measles who may benefit from post-exposure prophylaxis with IVIG in the event of an exposure26,27.
 A national service evaluation was undertaken to review measles serostatus data in children with cancer at the time of diagnosis and following release of this guidance.